ondrejsika/docker-training/README.md

 docker info
 ```

-You can connect Docker using TCP socker, see chapter [Connect Shell to the Machine](#connect-shell-to-the-machine)
+You can connect Docker using TCP socket, see chapter [Connect Shell to the Machine](#connect-shell-to-the-machine)

 ## Basic Usage